 Credit for Life Work/Work Experience (Prior Learning)

 Prior Learning (Competency-Based Education) allows students to present nontraditional learning as competencies to be evaluated for credit by qualified faculty members towards their educational program.
 These competencies must be the equivalent of what would have been achieved through college coursework.
 At Saint Paul College, Credit for Prior Learning offers, on a limited basis, students with sufficient work, non-college credit and/or life learning experiences, the opportunity to document competencies and theory learning relevant to specific courses offered at the College.
 Credits earned from prior learning must be applicable to the student’s program of study.
-The Credit for Prior Learning option may be available for a limited number of courses.
-Students interested in pursuing the option of earning credit for prior learning must discuss this option with the assigned Faculty Advisor and the Prior Learning Coordinator.
+The Credit for Prior Learning option may be available for a limited number of technical courses.
+Students interested in pursuing the option of earning credit for prior learning must discuss this option with the assigned Faculty Advisor.

 CLEP—College Level Examination Program